Introduction to LPS and endotoxin

 TLR2 is present at high amounts at the cell membrane and localizes to the Golgi area.
 In cells infected with C. trachomatis, TLR2 is enriched in the cytoplasm around the inclusion membrane and may form part of an intracellular signaling system.
 Robin suggested that _ C. trachomatis_ probably activates epithelial cells primarily via TLR2.
 This is a MyD88dependent process and the activation requires replicating bacteria.

-Chlamydia also has TLR4 ligands but do not activate TLR4 well.
+Chlamydia also has TLR4 ligands but does not activate TLR4 well.
 Key questions are what is the chlamydial TLR2 ligand and what is the TLR2-dependent signaling mechanism in response to chlamydiae?
 These new data suggest that the role of chlamydial LPS in inducing cytokine responses may be more complex than was hitherto realized.

 [MEW] June 2003